L-K-Mist/feathers-chat-vuetify-electron/README.md

 ### What's PouchDB doing in there?

-I added PouchDB because I love it and the potential of Offline-First.
-In my case the state of the machine is saved to the local pouch db every 30 seconds, for the sake of future analysis.
+I added PouchDB because I love it and the potential of Offline-First. eg. In the app I built from this repo: The machine state (temps and targets etc) was saved to the local pouch db every 30 seconds, for the sake of future analysis.
 For struggling startups "on the make" it means you can split different parts of your app over different Free-Tier servers. ie GUI state is synced to CouchDB on [Cloudant](https://www.ibm.com/cloud/cloudant) Chat and perhaps your feathers services are hosted via [Zeit](https://zeit.co/).